 Wait, what?
 Foraging for Edible Wild Plants (or Parts Thereof) in Winter, seriously?
 Yup!
 Trust me.
 Don’t stop reading.
 Stay with me here.
-Gathering wild foods in Nebraska IS NOT … I repeat IS NOT just a spring, summer or fall outdoor activity, it can be done in winter.
+Gathering wild foods in Nebraska IS NOT … I repeat IS NOT just a spring, summer or fall outdoor activity, it can be done in winter even with snow cover.
+I learned this from my grandfather, Frank Hintz.
 And I have done it successfully.
-If I can do it, you can do it!
-Plus foraging this time of year it helps beat the winter blues or what is referred …
+Remember, if I can do it, you can do it!
+Plus foraging this …

-Read More »It’s Time to Stalk Nebraska’s Wild Asparagus
+Read More »Stalking Nebraska’s Wild Asparagus

 Read More »Dandelions: They’re What’s For Dinner!